vickyruud/scheduler/README.md

 3. Visit `http://localhost:8000/`

 ## Setting up the database server.
-Please navigate to the following link and follow the instructions to set up the server: https://github.com/lighthouse-labs/scheduler-api
+Please navigate to the following link and follow the instructions to set up the database server: https://github.com/lighthouse-labs/scheduler-api

 ## Features